DLR-AE/LoadsKernel/README.md

 python launch.py
 ```

-If ~/.local/bin is in your system PATH, you can use the following commands from the command line:
+Alternatively, if ~/.local/bin is in your system PATH, you can use the following commands from the command line:

 ```
-loads-kernel --job_name jcl_Discus2c --pre True --main True --post True --path_input /path/to/Discus2c/JCLs --path_output /path/to/Discus2c/output
+loads-kernel --job_name jcl_xy --pre True --main True --post True --path_input /path/to/JCLs --path_output /path/to/output
 ```

 ## Advanced Installation